 Where Retention Processes Fail

 Even in regulated industries, retention often depends on manual steps.
 Staff must decide where to save files, how to name them, and when to archive them.
-In practice:
+In practice:- Emails with attachments remain unfiled

 - Files are left on desktops or local drives